HURT WHILE RIDING?

 • Driving distracted while texting, eating, or talking

-• Failing to yield the right of way for motorcycles
+• Failing to yield the right of way to motorcycles

 • Exceeding the speed limit

-• Failing to check for motorcycles during lane changes
+• Neglecting to check for motorcycles during lane changes

 Who Is Liable for Motorcycle Accidents in York, PA?

-In some cases, more than one party may be held liable.
-For instance, a motorcyclist may be forced to swerve to avoid a pothole on an unmaintained city street just as a distracted driver changes lanes into the one the motorcyclist has moved into.
-In this case, both the government entity responsible for roadway maintenance and the distracted driver could share liability for the crash.
+Sometimes, more than one party may be held liable for your injuries.
+For example, a motorcyclist may swerve to avoid a pothole on a neglected city street just as a distracted driver merges into their lane.
+In such scenarios, both the government entity responsible for maintaining roads and the distracted driver could share liability.

 The following parties may be liable for motorcycle accidents:

-• Motorists who are distracted, careless, or violate traffic laws
+• Motorists who drive distracted, behave carelessly, or violate traffic laws

 • Manufacturers of defective motorcycle or automobile parts

-• Government entities that fail to properly maintain roads
+• Government entities that fail to maintain roads

-• Bar or restaurant owners who overserve customers who then drive drunk
+• Bar or restaurant owners who overserve customers who later drive drunk

 A thorough investigation into the circumstances leading up to your motorcycle accident can reveal its cause.
-At times, more than one factor may be to blame.
-Heavy fog, for instance, could be a contributing factor, as well as a motorist who was driving too fast for current weather conditions.
-Our motorcycle accident lawyers in York, Pennsylvania, have the resources and know-how to effectively determine cause and liability.
+Often, several factors contribute to a crash.
+Heavy fog, for instance, might combine with speeding to cause a collision.
+Our motorcycle accident lawyers in York, Pennsylvania, have the tools and knowledge to determine cause and liability.

 Our York motorcycle accident firm helps riders and families seek compensation for: